smogon/pokemon-showdown/CONTRIBUTING.md

 let numConnections: number | null = null;
 ```

 Doc comments start with `/**` and end with `*/`.
-In VS Code, doc comments will show up when you hover your mouse over the variable/function name anywhere it's used.
+In VS Code, doc comments will show up when you hover your mouse over the variable/function name, anywhere it's used.
 If your information would be useful there, please put it in a doc comment.

 ### C4.
 Other comments